Oil prices jump as US, Iran trade fire in Strait of Hormuz

 The Iranian military headquarters also accused the US of targeting civilian areas, including Qeshm Island.

-US President Donald Trump on Thursday appeared to downplay the clashes, saying the ceasefire remained “in effect”, while Iran’s state-run Press TV said the situation had gone “back to normal”.
+US President Donald Trump on Thursday appeared to downplay the clashes, saying the ceasefire remained in effect, while Iran’s state-run Press TV said the situation had gone “back to normal”.

 Shipping in the strait has been at a near standstill since late February amid the threat of Iranian attacks on the massive oil tankers that usually transport much of the world’s energy supplies.